 - Post-conference workshops and tutorials (proposal max 1 500 words)

-The deadline for submitting abstracts and multiple-paper panel proposals is 11:59 pm GMT on 16 June 2019.
+Deadline extended!
+The new deadline for submitting abstracts and multiple-paper panel proposals is 11:59 pm GMT on 1 August 2019.
 Please submit the abstracts and proposals at firstname.lastname@example.org

 Presenters will be notified of acceptance by 16 August 2019.